Box Hill, Victoria: 19th century

-Development
+20th century

 Unlike suburbs closer to Melbourne, Box Hill lacked the web of tramlines, which promoted residential development beyond the reach of the railway line.
 In 1916–17, tramlines reached the western edge of what in a short time would be the Box Hill Municipality, at Burwood, Mont Albert and Wattle Park.
 The years after World War I saw Box Hill's turn for residential growth.
 A girls' technical school was built in 1924 and a boys' high school in 1930.
 During World War II a boys' technical school was opened.

 The new town hall on Whitehorse Road opened in April 1935.
 One of the arguments for its construction was that "the boon it would prove to the local brickworks, which had just resumed production after a period of suspension".

 The Box Hill Presbyterian (now Uniting) Church building was originally the West Melbourne Presbyterian Church built 1867 on the corner of Lonsdale and William Streets; a final service was held on 3 February 1935, following which the building was dismantled and re-erected on its present site, being opened in late 1935.

 After the end of the Second World War, Box Hill was suburbanised, but Box Hill South and Box Hill North remained comparatively undeveloped.

 Post-war development

 Post-war housing expansion included a Housing Commission estate in Box Hill South.
 A district hospital opened in 1956.
 The shopping area enjoyed growth and prosperity which placed a significant strain upon its parking infrastructure by the end of the 1950s.

 In 1954, the Melbourne & Metropolitan Board of Works designated Box Hill as one of five district centres for metropolitan Melbourne.
-The plan has succeeded in Box Hill.
 In addition to the shopping centre, the Box Hill TAFE and several office buildings have strengthened its centrality in the region.
 Apart from commercial functions there are large reserves, with ovals in three directions, about a kilometre from Box Hill Central.
 Box Hill South lies between Canterbury Road and Burwood East, about two kilometres square.
 Its proximity to trams was better than Box Hill North's and its residential growth was substantially pre- and early post-war.
 The Box Hill Golf Club is nearby and a linear park continues along Gardiners Creek.
-There are church educational institutions; Kingswood College (Anglican and then Uniting) and the Christian Brothers' Teachers' College and St. Leo's College (1952 and 1957).
+There have also been church-run or affiliated educational institutions, such as Kingswood College, Christian Brothers' Teachers' College and St. Leo's College (1952 and 1957).